Tavera15/FiveWonders/README.md

 * Created a Product Order View Model to transfer each product's data to a view.
 * Setup database to insert, edit, and delete data for all current models.
 * Products model is updated to include an array of images associated with each product.
+* Navigation bar is now dynamic to include custom categories.
+A route was created to return products from a certain category.